TalosSources/stomatal_hybrid_modelling/notes/iterative_training_calibration.md

 * sites count
 ## modified
 * removed the python part
-* changed iters and data size in python
+* changed iters, data and batch size in python
 * changed iters in matlab

 # Problems